catseye/Robin/doc/Robin.md

     ? unbound-identifier

 A name may be defined multiple times.
-The meaning of this is that several _equivalent definitions_ are being given for the name.
+The meaning of this is that several _semantically equivalent definitions_ are being given for the name.
+In this context, "semantically equivalent" means that given the same arguments in the same environment, the two defintions will always evaluate to the same value.

     | (define true #t)
     | (define true #t)